jeina7/GAN-handwriting-styler/readme.md

 ## \# Model Architecture
 <p align="center"><img src="pngs/model.png" width="600"></p>

-The basic model architecture is GAN, which consist of Generator and Discriminator.
+The basic model architecture is GAN, which consists of Generator and Discriminator.
 - **Generator** gets Gothic type image for input, and do the style transfer with it.
 It has Encoder and Decoder inside, which is the different point from Vanilla GAN.
 Generator improves the quality of generated image during evaluated by Discriminator.
 - **Discrinimator** gets Real or Fake images, and calculate the probability of them to be the real image.
 At the same time, it also predicts the category of the font type.